-Health services are prepared to deal with the increasing outbreak, and we must play our own part to help prevent further spread by following the latest medical advice.
+Health services are dealing with the outbreak, and we must play our own part to help prevent further spread by following the latest medical advice.

 People have been advised to follow the public health advice for coronavirus, which is continuously updated and can be found on the NHS Inform website.

 On March 17th 2020, the First Minister of Scotland, Nicola Sturgeon MSP, provided a full update on the challenges ahead and measures being taken to address them as a result of coronavirus.
 You can read the full statement here on the Scottish Government website.

 Additionally, the four nations’ Action Plan and tailored guidance for Scotland’s unique landscape were both published.
 These documents set out additional arrangements for Scotland, what we know so far, and what actions will be taken at each phase in response to the coronavirus.